Disqus

-On December 5, 2017, Disqus was acquired by Zeta Global.

 History

-Disqus was first developed in the summer of 2007 as a Y Combinator startup headed by Daniel Ha and Jason Yan, who were undergraduates at the University of California, Davis.
+Disqus was first developed in the summer of 2007 as a Y Combinator startup.
+It was headed by Daniel Ha and Jason Yan, who were undergraduates at the University of California, Davis.
 Disqus was launched on October 30, 2007.
 In early 2011, Disqus raised $10 million in funding from North Bridge Venture Partners and Union Square Ventures.

-In March 2011, Disqus was used by 75% of websites which included a third-party commenting or discussion system.
+In March 2011, Disqus was used by 75% of websites that included a third-party commenting or discussion system.
 On December 5, 2017, Zeta Global announced that it had acquired Disqus for an undisclosed amount.
-In a blog post, Disqus stated that it plans to continue operations as normal.
+In a blog post, Disqus stated that it planned to continue operations as normal.

 Business model

-Disqus operates on the ad-supported freemium financial model: the service is free to use for both commenters and small websites, but displays ads.
-Web sites can pay fees to hide ads and unlock additional features.

-In November 2010, Disqus began officially offering three add-on packages for websites:

-Starting July 2012, Disqus offered just two premium packages, the VIP package and a single-sign-on-only package, for $99/month.
+Disqus operates on a freemium financial model supported by ads.
+While it is free for commenters and small websites, it displays ads.
+Users have the option to pay fees to remove ads and access extra features.
+In November 2010, Disqus began officially offering three add-on packages for websites.
+Starting July 2012, Disqus offered just two premium packages.
+These were the VIP package and a single-sign-on-only package, for $99/month.
 Starting in March 2013, Premium packages were phased out.

-On January 4, 2017, Disqus announced new premium packages rolling out in March 2017.
-A later blog post clarified that over 95% of sites using Disqus, primarily for personal blogs and non-commercial sites, will be unaffected by the new premium model.
+On January 4, 2017, Disqus announced new premium packages rolling out in March of 2017.
+A later blog post clarified that over 95% of sites using Disqus, primarily for personal blogs and non-commercial sites, would be unaffected by the new premium model.